howeyc/ledger/ledger/book/src/02_Import.md

 We can import transactions in CSV format, and product ledger transactions.
 Transactions are classified using best-likely match based on payee descriptions.
-Matches do not need to be exact matches, it's based on probablility determined by learning from existing transactions.
+Matches do not need to be exact matches, it's based on probability determined by learning from existing transactions.
 The more existing transactions in your ledger file, the better the matches will be.